 - Pinched, creased, or bruised nipples after feeding

 - Plugged milk ducts

 Mothers may feel frustrated, disappointed, or discouraged because of the inability to successfully breastfeed due to tongue tie or lip tie.
-Through the use of soft tissue laser surgery, pediatric dentists, such as Dr. Paul Rubin, can effectively release your child’s tongue tie or lip tie, allowing you and your baby to have a more positive and healthful nursing experience.
+Through the use of soft tissue laser surgery, pediatric dentists, such as Drs.
+Rubin and Sentelle, can effectively release your child’s tongue tie or lip tie, allowing you and your baby to have a more positive and healthful nursing experience.
 Learn more by reading Breastfeeding After Laser Frenectomy.

 Lip Tie and a Gap Maxillary Midline Diastema